John M. Strawn, Ph.D.

-I am functionally bilingual in German, and have various degrees of reading/speaking ability in French, Dutch, Japanese, Latin, Italian, and Spanish.
-I have been involved in the following translation projects.
+Dr. Strawn is functionally bilingual in German, and has various degrees of reading/speaking ability in French, Dutch, Japanese, Latin, Italian, and Spanish.
+He has been involved in the following translation projects.
 You can also download this list of projects as an Adobe Acrobat file here.

 All of these are translations from German to English except for one English-German, one Dutch-English and one French-English, which are labeled separately.

 “Neue Einsatzmöglichkeiten drahtloser Mikrophonanlagen” (“New possibilities for introducing wireless microphone systems”).
 Fernseh- und Kinotechnik 25(9):310-313, 1971.